lgmorand/workshop-aca/_entries/03-03 monitoring.md

 ![Running application](/media/lab2/monitor/running-app.png)

-> Did you notice the delay for the page to be displayed the first time?
-It is caused by the fact that the running containers are removed when the platform is not used.
-You are going to see that in detail further in this workshop.
+> Did you notice the delay for the page to be displayed the first time ?
+It is caused by the fact that the running containers are removed (scaled to zero) when the platform is not used.
+You are going to see in detail how to control this behavior further in this workshop.

 {% endcollapsible %}